-A Fund may be designated as a "Signature Fund" if it maintains a balance of \$1 million or more.

-- All features of a Donor Advised Fund apply to a Signature Fund. - In addition, Signature Fund names will be registered as assumed names of The Minneapolis Foundation, allowing grants to be issued in the name of the Signature Fund without reference to The Minneapolis Foundation. - Customized stationery and checks will be used in the transmittal of grant recommendations from Signature Funds. - Signature Fund advisors may recommend changes to the investment strategy of the Fund on an annual basis. - The asset balance in a Signature Fund is intended to be at least \$1,000,000.
-For any month in which the three-year trailing average balance falls below this amount because of grantmaking or investment performance, the Signature Fund will be charged a minimum annual fee of \$10,000, assessed on a monthly basis. - The Minneapolis Foundation has the right at any time and in its sole discretion to terminate the Signature Fund Program and administer Signature Funds thereafter as Donor Advised Funds.
+SIGNATURE FUNDS A Fund may be designated as a "Signature Fund" if it maintains a balance of \$1 million or more.
+All features of a Donor Advised Fund apply to a Signature Fund.
+Signature Fund names will be registered as assumed names of the Minneapolis Foundation, allowing grants to be issued in the name of the Signature Fund without reference to the Minneapolis Foundation.
+Customized stationery and checks will be used in the transmittal of grant recommendations from Signature Funds.
+Signature Fund advisors may recommend changes to the investment strategy of the Fund on an annual basis.
+The asset balance in a Signature Fund is intended to be at least \$1 million.
+For any month in which the three-year trailing average balance falls below this amount because of grantmaking or investment performance, the Signature Fund will be charged a minimum annual fee of \$10,000, assessed on a monthly basis.
+The Minneapolis Foundation has the right at any time and in its sole discretion to terminate the Signature Fund Program and administer Signature Funds thereafter as Donor Advised Funds.
+SUCCESSOR ADVISORS Founding donor advisors-who are most often the original advisors- can name successor advisors.
+Frequently these are the children and/ or grandchildren of the founding donor advisors.
+The rights of successor advisors are defined by the founding donors when the Fund is established. • There are three options: (1) The second (and third if applicable) generation(s) may be authorized to recommend grants only from income; (2) The second generation may be authorized to recommend grants from both income and principal, with the third generation allowed to recommend grants only from income; or (3) After the death of the founding advisors, portions of the Fund may be transferred into separate funds established for the family of each second-generation advisor, subject to the policies and guidelines in effect at that time.
+Each new Fund created according to this third option may have its own successor advisors in accordance with the policies in effect at the time.
+ULTIMATE USE At the time the original Fund is established, the founding donors may designate the ultimate use of the Fund's assets following the death of the last advisor.
+The remaining assets in the Fund may be allocated to one or more Minneapolis Foundation Legacy Funds, to endowments for the benefit of named charities, or to a combination of these options.
+The Fund will continue to be listed among the component funds of the Minneapolis Foundation.